racker/rackspace-monitoring-poller/docs/two-phase-commits-of-checks.md

 `EleSession` runs frame decoding and is the immediate consumer of poller-AEP protocol messages, such as `poller.prepare` and related.

-A `Session`, upon receiving a `poller.prepare` message is responsible for creating a `CheckPreparation`.
+A `Session`, upon receiving a `poller.prepare` message is responsible for creating a `ChecksPreparation`.

-As a `poller.prepare.block` messages are received, the `CheckPreparation` is updated.
+As a `poller.prepare.block` messages are received, the `ChecksPreparation` is updated.

-The `CheckPreparation` is responsible for verification of itself as part of
+The `ChecksPreparation` is responsible for verification of itself as part of

-Upon receiving a `poller.commit` the `Session` will hand off the `CheckPreparation` to a `ChecksReconciler`.
+Upon receiving a `poller.commit` the `Session` will hand off the `ChecksPreparation` to a `ChecksReconciler`.

 `EleConnectionStream` implements `ChecksReconciler` but delegates to its `Scheduler` instances.